smroid/cedar-detect/README.md

 ## Rust

-See the sample program at src/bin/test_star_gate.rs for example usages of StarGate called directly from Rust program logic.
+See the sample program at src/bin/test_cedar_detect.rs for example usages of CedarDetect called directly from Rust program logic.

 ## Python

-There is (currently) no option to link StarGate with Python.
+There is (currently) no option to link CedarDetect with Python.
 Instead, a microservice invocation API is provided using gRPC.

-The src/bin/stargate_server.rs binary runs as a gRPC service, providing a simple image &rarr; centroids RPC interface.
-See src/proto/star_gate.proto for the gRPC service definition.
+The src/bin/cedar_detect_server.rs binary runs as a gRPC service, providing a simple image &rarr; centroids RPC interface.
+See src/proto/cedar_detect.proto for the gRPC service definition.

-In python/stargate_client.py, a simple Python script demonstrates how to invoke StarGate using its gRPC server.
-This program reads some test images, uses StarGate to find centroids, and then plate-solves these centroids using Tetra3.
+In python/cedar_detect_client.py, a simple Python script demonstrates how to invoke CedarDetect using its gRPC server.
+This program reads some test images, uses CedarDetect to find centroids, and then plate-solves these centroids using Tetra3.

 To try it out: